An overview of troubleshooting techniques when diagnosing issues with a Smoothwall Failover or High Availability (HA) installation setup.

 Things to Consider when Installing

-- Configure the master first.
+- Configure the main first.

 - On the failover unit, use a temporary IP address to add the gateway and DNS settings before installing the failover archive.